 Shiftworking parents make it work by:

 Many shiftworking parents assume a lot of guilt.
-The guiltier you feel about your work schedule, the more stress both you and your kids will feel.
+The guiltier you feel about your work schedule, the more stress both you and your children will feel.
 Whining about your awful hours, even if your goal is to let your children know that you are just as unhappy with the situation as they are, is an invitation to them to join in the whining, thus increasing your feelings of guilt.

 If you have more than one child, work out individual, age-appropriate contracts with each.
 This may involve discussing curfews, rules for daily conduct, and responsibilities.
 Put your contract in writing and sign it.
 Meet regularly to discuss how the contract is working.